mathewbishop/fiberglass/Fiberglass_README.md

 - add the following entry in the file `SESSION_COOKIE_SECRET=`
 - add a session cookie secret after the equals sign; it can/should be any randomly generated long string, 20 or more characters recommended.

+### Note for VSL machines

+_Even if running as root, you must still run `sudo npm install` when running `npm install`.
+The cause for this is unknown at this time._

 # Attribution/Credit